coder-karen/wdp-plugin/README.md

 ## Changelog

+### 1.1.0
+* Added ability to change portfolio url button text in WDP Portfolio Settings page
+* Fix: Changed call to title and button text in mobile media uploader to avoid Ninja Forms plugin conflict
+* Fix: Edited several instances of translatable strings for internationalisation

 ### 1.0.1
-* Bug fix: Changing target page from button url's to be internal rather than external
+* Fix: Changing target page from button url's to be internal rather than external
 * Changing short description in readme.txt

 ### 1.0.0